tomkillen/temponent/README.md

 # temponent

 A component based templating engine

+## License

+See license in LICENSE.TXT